Sinai Park House: Ongoing restoration

 The house was sold in 1988 with 2.5 acres of land.
 In November 1988 an archaeological investigation was carried out to the moat.
 Mechanical excavations were made across seven sections, these found that the earliest extant remains dated from the 16th century, but that earlier remains could have been removed by regular contemporary cleaning of the moat.
 The excavation established that the moat has been partially filled on the northwest face and the original side slope would have been close to the northern wall of the house.
 The moat was listed as a scheduled monument on 18 January 1994; the listing included all of the ground under the site of the house.

 The house was purchased by Kate Murphy around 1995.
 At the time it was in a derelict condition and had been described as "the most important house in England to be in such a state".
 Murphy restored the eastern wing of the house, where she now lives and is planning to convert the structure into bed and breakfast accommodation.
 In 2020 Murphy sought National Lottery funding to restore the remainder of the house, install an outdoor classroom and refurbish the plunge pool.
 Planning permission for the proposals was granted in April 2020.

+In 2022, the house was featured on an episode of the Discovery Channel's "Expedition Unknown: Knights Templar Treasure Hunt" (Season 10, Ep.
+5).